 The story line has taken a turn in that the rivalry is primarily between Dexter and Mike, with the fiancé virtually becoming a non-entity.
 Yet despite the battle for Tracy’s affection, the two remain gentlemanly toward each other.
 They are perhaps a little less kind to George, the fiancé, however.

 Katharine Hepburn first starred on Broadway in the stage version of The Philadelphia Story, and, as a gift from Howard Hughes, owned the film rights.
 She sold those rights to MGM for the paltry sum of $250,000 in exchange for decision-making power in the selection of producer, director, co-stars and screenwriter.

 Her first choices for the male stars were Clark Gable as C.K.
 Dexter Haven and Spencer Tracy as Mike Connor, but neither were available.
-Hepburn had not met either man at that point; of course a few short years later she and Tracy would meet on the set of Woman of the Year and begin a life-long affair.
+Hepburn had not met either man at that point.
+A few short years later she and Tracy would meet on the set of Woman of the Year and begin a life-long affair.

 Reviews of the film were overwhelmingly positive.
 “Terribly funny, terribly upper class,” was how the Time magazine movie critic described it.
 The New York Times critic wrote: “this (film)… has just about everything that a blue-chip comedy should have—a witty, romantic script; ….the flavor of high-society elegance, in which the patrons invariably luxuriate, and a splendid cast of performers.”
 Audiences loved it as well, and flocked to see it, breaking a box-office record at Radio City Music Hall.